Fayetteville VA Coastal Health Care System

 Dwight D. "Dan" Fields | 910-488-2120 Ext.
 7100

-Mr. Dwight D. "Dan" Fields assumed the role of Interim Associate Director of Operations, Fayetteville NC VA Medical Center, effective Nov.
-13, 2018.
-Mr. Fields is the Assistant Director of Durham VA Health Care System.
-Prior to his appointment as Durham VA’s Assistant Director, he served as Durham VA’s Chief, Care in the Community Department from March – December 2016, and Chief, Prosthetics and Sensory Aids Service from January 2014 - March 2016.
-From July - October 2018, Mr. Fields served as Acting Associate Director, VA Greater Los Angeles Healthcare System.
-As Interim Associate Director of Operations, Mr. Fields will be responsible for providing leadership and oversight to the Fayetteville VA Medical Center Enterprise’s operational services such as Engineering, Fiscal Management, Health Administration, Human Resources, Logistics, Environmental Management and Voluntary Service.
-He earned his Master of Health Administration at the University of Phoenix and Bachelor of Science in Criminology from the University of Florida.
+Mr. Dwight D. "Dan" Fields assumed the role of Associate Director of Operations, Fayetteville VA Coastal Health Care System, effective January 5, 2020.
+He brings 17-years of VA experience and 20-years of military service to the position.
+Mr. Fields was Fayetteville's Interim Associate Director from November 2018 to December 2019.
+From July 2018 to October 2018 he was the Acting Associate Director at VA Greater Los Angeles Healthcare System.
+Prior to his appointment as Durham VA’s Assistant Director from December 2016 to January 2020, he served as the Chief of Care in the Community from March 2016 to December 2016, and Chief of Prosthetics and Sensory Aids Service from January 2014 to March 2016.
+As the Associate Director of Operations, Mr. Fields will be responsible for leadership and oversight of the following services: Engineering, Fiscal Management, Health Administration, Human Resources, Logistics, Environmental Management, and OI&T. He earned his Master of Health Administration at the University of Phoenix and Bachelor of Science in Criminology from the University of Florida.
 In addition, he holds a Federal Acquisition Certificate in Project and Program Management Fellow and is a VHA Certified Mentor.
-Mr. Fields served 20 years in the U.S. Army as an Infantry Officer.
+Mr. Fields served 20-years in the U.S. Army as an Infantry Officer.
 He is a member of the American College of Healthcare Executives (ACHE), Disabled American Veterans, American Legion, and Military Officers Association of America.

 Jeffrey S Morgan | 910-475-6275